 Being such a big airport, the lounge is probably crowded a lot.
 During my visit on a Tuesday afternoon, I had to look a while for seating possibilities.
 I sat in a remote corner of the lounge, which surprisingly didn’t affect the service.
 The waiter was coming around quite a lot and the first time he spotted, he was also asking if I want anything to drink.

 I went over to the food buffet and grabbed something to eat.
 Delicious food created by Chef Dean Fearing.

 Like Miami’s Centurion Lounge, this lounge also offers an exhale spa.
 The massages are amazing.
 I had one before I got on my flight from MIA to DFW.
 If you have enough time, make sure you get a massage.
 You should get an appointment right when you check-in to the lounge.

-This lounge features also a kids play area, like most other Centurion Lounges do, and a little meeting room.
-Of course there are showers as well.
+This lounge features also a kids play area as most other Centurion Lounges do, and a little meeting room.
+Of course, there are showers as well.

 The Centurion Lounge at DFW moved to a new location.
 Find the new review of the lounge here.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com

 Some of Peter’s photos are published on corporate websites, in-flight magazines, travel guides, and much more.